Jo Van Fleet: Career

 Van Fleet and Anthony Perkins in the Broadway production Look Homeward, Angel (1957).

 In 1958, Van Fleet was nominated for a Tony Award for Best Actress in a Play for her performance in Look Homeward, Angel, in which she played the acquisitive mother of Anthony Perkins' character.
 Her later films included Wild River (1960), one of the productions in which she played a character far older than her actual age.
 Only age 44 at the time of Wild River, Van Fleet spent five hours every morning getting into make-up for her role as Ella, the 89-year-old matriarch of the Garth family.
 Some of her other notable roles include the Wicked Stepmother in Rodgers and Hammerstein's Cinderella (1965), Paul Newman's mother in Cool Hand Luke (1967), and Peter Sellers's mother in I Love You, Alice B. Toklas (1968).

 Van Fleet's work on television included such series as Naked City, Thriller, Bonanza, The Wild Wild West, Mannix and Police Woman.
 Among her most emotionally charged dramatic performances on television is her portrayal of the bitter, explosive Mrs. Shrike in the 1956 episode "Shopping for Death" on Alfred Hitchcock Presents.

 Van Fleet's final performance, a brief but "delicious" supporting turn in the 1986 TV adaptation of Saul Bellow's Seize the Day, elicited this comment from Washington Post critic Tom Shales:

 Jo Van Fleet, who seems even to walk and blink legendarily, has a tiny part and only two small scenes as Mrs. Einhorn, an old woman with two incontinent dachshunds, but what a piquant impression she makes.

 Personal life and death

 In 1946, Van Fleet married William G. Bales, whose career in modern dance included work as a performer, choreographer, professor at Bennington College, and the founding Dean of Dance at the State University of New York at Purchase, N. Y. They remained together until his death in 1990.
 The couple had one child, Michael Bales.

 In February 1960, in recognition of her career in the motion-picture industry, as well as her work on stage and in television, Van Fleet was awarded a star on the Hollywood Walk of Fame.
 It is located at 7010 Hollywood Boulevard.
-Politically, she was a Democrat, and in the 1952 United States presidential election she supported Adlai Stevenson.

 Van Fleet died at age 80 from undisclosed causes in New York City, at Jamaica Hospital in Queens.
 Her body was cremated and her ashes were returned to her family.